MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 ---
 layout: post
-title: "GSoC Report: Curvature for MDA Universes"
+title: "GSoC Report: Solvation Analysis"
 ---

 ## Retrospective

-At the outset of my [GSoC project], my goals were a) specific to ionic simulations and b) not terribly well-defined.
-I hoped to create a package with:
+At the outset of my [GSoC project], I hoped to create a package with:

 - Functions for selecting the solvation shells of ions.
 - Automated analysis of ion coordination environment.
 - Documentation, testing, and well-written code.

 After 10 weeks of working with the [MDAnalysis] team, the [solvation_analysis] package vastly exceeds that original intent.
 There is a robust and simple API, the functionality generalizes to non-ionic systems, solvation distances are automatically identified, and it's <b>really fast.</b> Further, I've learned a huge amount about the software development, the package release cycle, and the world of open-source.

+In this post, I will summarize my contributions to `solvation_analysis` and several features of the package.

 ## My Summer in Pull Requests